xsa-dev/SecureFinAI_Contest_2025/docs/submission.markdown

 - for fine-tuned models, all files generated from fine-tuning excluding checkpoints,
 - scripts that load and inference with the model (including code for calling external tools).

-#### **Task III FinRL-DeFi**
+#### **Task III**

-Participants need to submit a well-organized GitHub repository containing
+Participants need to submit a Hugging Face link containing

-- complete code for training and inference (scripts, classes, and configurations)
-- trained model weights
+- the model that can be easily loaded,
-- An evaluation script (e.g., evaluate_agent.py) that runs inference on the provided test environment on the test dataset,
-- A short README file with setup and usage instructions
-- Optionally: Docker container with all dependencies for reproducibility
+- for fine-tuned models, all files generated from fine-tuning excluding checkpoints,
+- scripts that load and inference with the model (including code for calling external tools).

-### **Paper Submission Requirements**:
+### **Poster Submission Requirements**:

-Each team should submit short papers with 3 complimentary pages and up to 2 extra pages, including all figures, tables, and references.
-The paper submission is through [the special track: SecureFinAI](https://www.cloud-conf.net/cscloud/2025/cscloud/cfp_files/SecureFinAI_CFP.pdf) and should follow its instructions.
-Please include “FinAI Contest 2025 Task 1/2/3” in your abstract.

 ## Evaluation

-For each task, the final ranking of participants will be determined by a weighted combination of model evaluation and paper assessment, with weights of 60% and 40% respectively.
+For each task, the final ranking of participants will be determined by a weighted combination of model evaluation and poster assessment, with weights of 60% and 40% respectively.

 ### **Model Evaluation**:

-#### **Task I FinRL-DeepSeek for Crypto Trading**
+#### **Task I**

 The performance of the model will be assessed using the following metrics: